 by Guest Blogger Dr. Rex Riggs, Best Friends Veterinary Hospital

 Then comes the holiday season.
-The feasting starts at Thanksgiving, with the turkey, stuffing, your aunt’s mystery casserole and the wonderful pies.
-Then comes the cookie and sweets filled Christmas season.
+The feasting starts at Thanksgiving, with the turkey, stuffing, your aunt’s mystery casserole, and the wonderful pies.
+Then come the cookie and sweets filled Christmas season.
 Then comes the college football Bowl games, all seemingly 3 million of them!

 So we sit, eat, drink and……gain weight.
 Who is there to veg out with us, happy to share in any snack you wish to throw their way?
 Our furry, loyal friends, our dogs and cats and…..they get fat too.

 We forget how important it is to keep our pet at the optimal weight.
 If they get less activity in the winter then cut back on their calories.
 Give them ¾ of the food you give them in the summer months.
 Substitute a half can of green beans on their food.
 They will love them and you are adding virtually no calories.

 We all know that being overweight predisposes us to heart disuse, diabetes, arthritis, and hip and knee problems.
 The same thing goes with our pets.
 Obesity is the number one disease we see in our animals.
 We have the world’s highest incidence of diabetes in our dogs and cats.
 Being overweight increases our dogs’ incidence of cruciate ligament tears of the knees by at least 30% and a lean dog can live up to 35% longer than an overweight one.
 We have a responsibility to our pets.

 So what do we do?